Maksims/mr-EventEmitter/README.md

 # mr-EventEmitter

 Provides ability to subscribe and emit events.
 This event emitter is tailored for real-time applications so is designed with performance and memory efficiency in mind.
-Also it has two build targets: ES5 (ECMA2009) and ES8 (ECMA2017), to maximize [browser support](#Browser) without sacraficing benefits of modern JS for majority of users.
+Also it has two build targets: ES5 (ECMA2009) and ES8+ (modern JS), to maximize [browser support](#Browser) without sacraficing benefits of modern JS for majority of users.

 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](LICENSE)